robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

 ## How to install and view the page: <a name="how-to-install"/>
 To install and view the page, follow these steps:

+- Be sure to have Node Package Manager (npm) installed on your machine before proceeding.

 1. Clone the repository to your local machine.
 2. Navigate to the folder that contains the 'package' and 'package-lock' files.